The Ordinary Is Officially Back In Stock At Sephora

 Advertisement

-Under the direction of company founder Brandon Truaxe, Deciem's diehard fans found themselves on an emotional rollercoaster-meets-Easter egg hunt when products were yanked from Sephora shelves in June.
+Under the direction of company founder Brandon Truaxe, Deciem's diehard fans found themselves on an emotional rollercoaster-meets-Easter egg hunt when products were yanked from Sephora shelves in June, fueling rumors that Deciem would land at Ulta Beauty instead.
+(It did not.)
 Then, in October, Deciem’s own stores were suddenly shuttered after Truaxe claimed in an Instagram video that the entire company was closing... and just a few days later, the stores were open again.
 In short, followers had to stay on top of a very active Google Alert in order to nab affordable retinol and more from The Ordinary.
 It was all enough to make a lengthy waitlist look quaint.

 But today, the company has announced the guessing game will finally be over.
 Starting next month, WWD reports, The Ordinary will relaunch at Sephora.
 In a statement to Refinery29, the retailer confirmed, “We are pleased to once again offer The Ordinary as part of our skin-care product assortment starting this January.
 Our utmost priority is bringing our clients the most differentiated and most innovative products and brands.
 The Ordinary delivers this and we are looking forward to a new chapter together.”

-Note: Update: Less than a month after Sephora confirmed that The Ordinary products would be returning to virtual shelves, the goods are officially back in stock online with a range of 17 serums, moisturizers, and skin treatments.
-Load up your cart while you can — if there's one thing we know about The Ordinary and its cultish fanbase, the most popular products will be sold out before you can even say "Ascorbyl Tetraisopalmitate Solution 20% in Vitamin F."